software-mansion/starknet.py/docs/guide/signing.rst

 --------------------------

 :ref:`Account` allows signing transactions only for the purpose of fee estimation.
-These transactions use a version that cannot be executed on StarkNet.
+Transactions signed for fee estimation use a transaction version that prevents the execution on StarkNet network.
+If a transaction like this was to be intercepted in transport, it could not be executed without the user consent.

 .. codesnippet:: ../../starknet_py/tests/e2e/docs/guide/test_sign_for_fee_estimate.py
     :language: python